-RAMOSE, the Restful API Manager Over SPARQL Endpoints, is an open-source application written in Python which allows the agile development and publication of documented REST APIs for querying against any SPARQL endpoint.
-In particular, it is possible to customize RAMOSE to generate a Web

-REST API for the URL of a given SPARQL endpoint simply by creating an appropriate textual configuration file.
+RAMOSE, the RESTful API Manager Over SPARQL Endpoints, is an open-source application written in Python which allows the agile development and publication of documented REST APIs for querying against any SPARQL endpoint.
+It is possible to customize RAMOSE to generate a Web REST API for the URL of a given SPARQL endpoint simply by creating an appropriate textual configuration file.

 The modularity of RAMOSE allows a complete definition and customization of API operations and their input parameters.
-In addition, it enables one to apply pre-processing and post-processing steps by using external Python libraries that can be easily imported, and automatically generates HTML documentation of the API.
+In addition, it enables one to apply pre-processing and post-processing steps by using external Python libraries that can be easily imported, and automatically generates HTML documentation of the API and a dashboard for the API monitoring.